BookStackApp/BookStack/readme.md

 Once done you can run `phpunit` in the application root directory to run all tests.

+## Translations

+As part of BookStack v0.14 support for translations has been built in.
+All text strings can be found in the `resources/lang` folder where each language option has its own folder.
+To add a new language you should copy the `en` folder to an new folder (eg. `fr` for french) then go through and translate all text strings in those files, leaving the keys and file-names intact.
+If a language string is missing then the `en` translation will be used.
+To show the language option in the user preferences language drop-down you will need to add your language to the options found at the bottom of the `resources/lang/en/settings.php` file.
+A system-wide language can also be set in the `.env` file like so: `APP_LANG=en`.

+ Some strings have colon-prefixed variables in such as `:userName`.
+Leave these values as they are as they will be replaced at run-time.

-## Website and Docs
+## Website, Docs & Blog

-The website and project docs are currently stored in the [BookStackApp/website](https://github.com/BookStackApp/website) repo.
-The docs are stored as markdown files in the `resources/docs` folder
+The website project docs & Blog can be found in the [BookStackApp/website](https://github.com/BookStackApp/website) repo.

 ## License

-BookStack is provided under the MIT License.
+The BookStack source is provided under the MIT License.

 ## Attribution